 We all write with our own style.
 It’s not the same to read a post from my colleagues David and Ruth than one from me.
-Each author’s style has inevitable variations… If there are more than two hands writing on a blog, it’s often a good idea to agree on certain aspects to make the readers’ experience consistent.
+Each author’s style has inevitable variants… If there are more than two hands writing on a blog, it’s often a good idea to agree on certain aspects to make the readers’ experience consistent.
 This is achieved by having a defined style guide.

 A style guide for your content is a document that describes the expectations and standards of your organization that each content of your blog must meet.
 The guide should describe everything from grammar and spelling to element layout, such as the proper use of headings and the correct choice of images.